rob3000/nestjs-kafka/README.md

 ### Schema Registry support.

 By default messages are converted to JSON objects were possible.
-If you're using AVRO you can add the `SchemaRegistry` module to parse the messages.
+If you're using AVRO you can add the `SchemaRegistry` deserializer to convert the messages.
+This uses the [KafkaJS Schema-registry module](https://github.com/kafkajs/confluent-schema-registry)

 In your `module.ts`: